Wasted-Audio/ryukau_LV2Plugins/experimental/README.md

 - Oversampling didn't help much to reduce noise.
 - Strong coupling tends to converge too fast.
 - VCL helps to speed up.
+- Wavetable is hard to use with Kuramoto model.
+  - Antialiasing isn't working because of phase modulation.
+  - Naive wavetable tends to be too noisy.

 ## BubbleSynth
 It sounds like bubble when turning up `Xi` parameter.